testing-cirrus-runners/bitcoin/doc/productivity.md

 You _must not_ set base_dir to "/", or anywhere that contains system headers (according to the ccache docs).

+### Cache compilations on Windows with `sccache`

+For Windows builds using MSVC, Bitcoin Core supports [sccache](https://github.com/mozilla/sccache) as an alternative to ccache.
+Install sccache via Chocolatey (`choco install sccache`) or Scoop (`scoop install sccache`), and it will be automatically detected and used.
+See the [Windows build documentation](build-windows-msvc.md#using-sccache-for-faster-builds) for more details.

 ### Disable features when generating the build system

 During the generation of the build system only essential build options are enabled by default to save on compilation time.